oliverfischer83/dkp/README.md

   - started (log added same day or raid started manually)
   - finished (log added from past or raid stopped manually or is next day)
 - report id
 - show warning if raid finished and attendees/report id missing

-- prevent adding users or chars, which already exist